Ricoh GR III Review (2025): The Pocket Camera That Doesn’t Empty Your Pockets

 Why the GR III Still Hits in 2025

 It disappears in your pocket — and that changes your photography.
 At 257g, the GR III is the camera I grab without thinking.
 It looks like an old tourist compact, which is its superpower: people ignore you.
-That invisibility creates honest moments and lets you work close at 28mm without changing behaviour.
+That invisibility allows you to capture candid moments and lets you work close at 28mm without changing behaviour.
 The Ricoh GR series are truly pocketable, unlike the Fuji X100VI and that changes how you carry and use the camera.
+I recently tested my Ricoh GRIII vs the new GRIV, you can see how they compare via the link.

 If you want more flexibility than a compact camera, here’s my guide to the best interchangeable-lens travel cameras